Sailing

 Windsurfing www.uswindsurfing.org

-Windsurfers are simplicity in design – one board, one sail, and one sailor.
-The lightweight foam core boards also make for a quick and painless transport to your favorite launch site.
-Loading and unloading can easily be done by one person.
-Manufacturers produce everything from stable beginner designs with stand-up paddle options to planning hull race boards.
-We utilize two basic classes for racing – Sport and Open.
-The Sport Class is designed for beginner to novice racers.
-The maximum allowed sail size for racing is 9.5 square meters for the Open Class and 7.5 square meters for the Sport Class.
-Both classes can use any type manufactured board and sail.
-US Windsurfing-sanctioned events take place year-round at various locations, with points contributing to national rankings.
-Our club windsurfers participate in events along the New Jersey Shore and in Annapolis - both of which count toward those rankings.
+At Highland Lakes, we race in two basic classes: Sport and Open.
+The Sport Class is intended for beginner to novice racers, while the Open Class is for more experienced sailors.
+The maximum sail size allowed is 7.5 square meters for Sport and 9.5 square meters for Open.
+Both classes may use any manufacturer’s board and sail.
+US Windsurfing-sanctioned events take place year-round across the country, with points contributing to national rankings.
+Our club windsurfers actively participate in events along the New Jersey Shore and in Annapolis, both of which count toward those standings.

 Hobie